 “I love the bold vision of Gentse Feesten.
 The idea that the entire city can essentially press pause on everyday life and spend ten days focusing on one large festival is unlike anything I’ve ever seen in any other city I’ve lived in.
 Even better is that its focus is on celebrating culture and the arts.
 I found Gentse Feesten overwhelming at first.
 I recommend that first-timers spend some time reviewing the program before visiting.
 That way, they can find specific shows, performances, or workshops that interest them and can go at those times.
 I think newcomers and experienced festival goers alike can be surprised by just how many events are produced during the festivities, and how varied they are in content and intended audience.” – Rebecca, originally from the USA

-“One of the many enjoyable activities of the Gentse Feesten is the Duvel Tent.
+“One of the many enjoyable activities of the Gentse Feesten is the Duvel Tent (officially, Duvel Delta).
 Located at NH Hotel Belfort, opposite the city hall on Hoogpoort, here you can enjoy a Duvel and try and secure one of the highly sought after Duvel glasses.
 A special glass is produced each year for the Gentse Feesten, with a unique twist on the normal Duvel glass and wording in Gent dialect.
-Last year, two tokens with letters were given away with every Duvel purchase; to receive one of these glasses you had to provide tokens that spelt Duvel, resulting in many people interacting and swapping letters to get a glass.
+Usually, two tokens with letters are given away with every Duvel purchase; to receive one of these glasses you have to provide tokens that spell Duvel, resulting in many people interacting and swapping letters to get a glass.